fluxcd/notification-controller/docs/spec/v1beta2/receivers.md

 A resource entry must contain the following fields:
 - `apiVersion` is the Flux Custom Resource API group and version such as `source.toolkit.fluxcd.io/v1beta2`.
-- `kind` is the Flux Custom Resource `.kind` such as GitRepository, OCIRepository, HelmRepository, etc.
+- `kind` is the Flux Custom Resource `.kind` such as GitRepository, OCIRepository, HelmRepository and Bucket.
 - `name` is the Flux Custom Resource `.metadata.name`.
 - `namespace` is the Flux Custom Resource `.metadata.namespace`.
   When not specified, the Receiver `.metadata.namespace` is used instead.